scuzzydude/asimov/asimov.md

 #### Scootoro

-The **scootoro** is the sum total of all **scootees.** Each **scooter** shall define the method of voting by its scootage in regards to the scootoro.
+The **scootoro** is the sum of all **scootees.** Each **scooter** shall define the method of voting by its scootage in selection of the scootoro.
 Representative voting means the elected scooter votes his own will.
 Common voting meaning each member of the scootage has one vote, regardless of their proportional holdings of scoot.
 Proportional voting means one vote per scoot held, and fractional votes for holders of fractional scoot.

 #### Scootara

 Every participant in the **responsibility domain** is a **pledge**.
-Pledges have registered with The Foundation and have credentials to trade scoot.
-Pledges who hold any number of scoot are members of the scootara, but they have but one vote, regardless of instances and number of scoot they actually hold.
+Pledges have registered with **The Foundation** and have credentials to trade scoot.
+Pledges who hold any number of **scoot** are members of the **scootara**, but they have but one vote, regardless of instances and number of scoot they actually hold.

 ### Value Domain